 - That all staff members undergo safeguarding and child protection training including online safety at induction.
 The training will be regularly updated.
-Our induction and training will be in line with advice from the three safeguarding partners.
+Our induction and training will be in line with advice from the safeguarding partners.
 In addition, all staff members will receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively; and - Our Governing Board recognise the expertise staff build by undertaking safeguarding training and managing safeguarding concerns on a daily basis.
-Our staff will be provided with the opportunity to contribute to and shape safeguarding arrangements and child protection policy.
+Our staff will be provided with the opportunity to contribute to and shape safeguarding arrangements and child protection policy. - Safeguarding training, including online safety training, is integrated, aligned and considered as part of the whole school safeguarding approach and wider staff staining and curriculum planning. - Training requirements will also have regard to the Teachers' Standards which set out the expectation that all teachers manage behaviour effectively to ensure a good and safe educational environment and requires teachers to have a clear understanding of the needs of pupils.

-Online Safety
+Online Safety:

-Governors at Oak Meadow understand that our school increasingly works online and that it is essential that children are safeguarded from potentially harmful and inappropriate online material.
+Our Governing Board understand that our school and staff increasingly work online and that it is essential that children are safeguarded from potentially harmful and inappropriate online material.

-- Appropriate filters (Light Speed from the Local Authority and Securus school funded) and appropriate monitoring systems are in place and take care that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Education at home Where children are being asked to learn online at home our school will refer to and use the links and resources provided by the DfE: safeguarding in schools colleges and other providers and safeguarding and remote education.
+Appropriate filters and appropriate monitoring systems are in place and take care that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding.

+- Where children are being asked to learn online at home, our school will refer to and use the links and resources provided by the DfE: Safeguarding in Schools and Colleges and other Providers and Safeguarding and Remote Education. - Technology and the risks and harms associated with it evolve rapidly.
+We will review our approach to online safety annually, supported by an annual risk assessment.

-Opportunities to Teach Safeguarding
+Opportunities to Teach Safeguarding:

-Children are taught about safeguarding, including online safety, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.
-This may include covering relevant issues through Relationship Education (primary) Relationship and Sex Education(secondary) and Health Education (for all pupils in state funded schools) personal, social, health and economic education (PSHE), citizenship and British Values.
+- Children are taught about safeguarding, including online safety, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.
+This may include covering relevant issues through Relationship and Sex Education and Personal, Social, Health and Economic Education (PSHE) and British Values. - We recognise that a one size fits all approach may not be appropriate for all children, and a more personalised or contextualise approach for more vulnerable children, victims of abuse and some SEND children might be needed.